dtcenter/METplus/docs/Users_Guide/wrappers.rst

     regrid = {width = 2; shape = SQUARE;}

-**${METPLUS_OBTYPE}** - Corresponds to :term:`OBTYPE` in the METplus configuration file.
+**${METPLUS_FCST_FIELD}** - Corresponds to :term:`OBTYPE` in the METplus configuration file.
 If unset in METplus, value set in the default MET GridStat configuration file will be used.

 METplus Configuration::